PRTG is a NetFlow collector –

 For all information about NetFlow, please visit our IT Explained section.

 Let's assume that you are thinking about getting both a NetFlow collector and a NetFlow analyzer.

 We've already mentioned the high importance of bandwidth and network security in the operations of virtually all companies.
 Without a proper tool, it’s very hard to recognize if your switches are equipped to handle the quantity of data of your backup solution before they become completely overloaded.

 If these switches overload during a backup, you’ll be thankful to have a NetFlow tool

 to quickly detect the source of the problem.

 Some individual sources often consume disproportionate amounts of network bandwidth.
 These sources can be users, applications or specific data.
-With NetFlow collectors and NetFlow analyzers, you can evaluate IP addresses and get a comprehensive traffic analysis to identify bandwidth hogs.
+With NetFlow collectors and NetFlow analyzers, you can evaluate IP addresses and get reports with a comprehensive traffic analysis to identify bandwidth hogs.

 In-depth backups can cause problems for the whole system.
 Such problems are often the result of routers or switches becoming overloaded during the backup, thwarting the whole network.
 Using a NetFlow tool, you can easily monitor all traffic and bandwidth, find ways to optimize your network and avoid overloads.

 Many organizations experience fluctuations when it comes to accessing different websites or internally used applications.
 Without a dedicated tool, it is impossible to spot load peaks early and define useful thresholds that can warn you early.